-Digital Health Canada’s CEO Mark Casselman kickstarted the day by introducing opening keynote speaker Dr. Zayna Khayat, Future Strategist, SE Health.
+Digital Health Canada’s CEO Mark Casselman kickstarted the day introducing opening keynote speaker Dr. Zayna Khayat, Future Strategist, SE Health.
 Dr. Khayat spoke about “The Future of Health(care) in a Digital World”.
 Massive change is coming to our health system in this era of digitization and democratization.
 However, our systems of healthcare were designed some 150 years ago and were neither built nor groomed to adapt to change at this scale.
 Dr. Zayna Khayat explored how new digital tools, consumer pull and unsustainable business models are accelerating the shift towards the future of health(care) and what steps we can take now to align/orient ourselves to this future.
 Her slides can be viewed here.

-After the break, a Virtual Keynote from the esteemed Dr. Walter Greenleaf (Research Neuroscientist and Medical Product Developer, Stanford University) outlined the immediacy of AR and VR applications in healthcare.
-This was followed by a panel discussion on “Augmented Reality and Virtual Reality – Changing Reality for the Patient”.
-Dr. Lora Appel (Post-doc Research Fellow, OpenLab) discussed the impressive results of using VR to help older patients with mood and mobility issues.
-Drs.
-Fahad Alam (Anesthesiologist, Sunnybrook Health Sciences Centre) and Clyde Matava (Anesthesiologist, The Hospital for Sick Children) discussed how their VR tool helps patients become accustomed to the operating room, reducing post-surgical stress and its resultant co-morbidities.
+A virtual keynote from Dr. Walter Greenleaf (Research Neuroscientist and Medical Product Developer, Stanford University) outlined the immediacy of AR and VR applications in healthcare.
+This was followed by a session on “Augmented Reality and Virtual Reality – Changing Reality for the Patient” where Dr. Lora Appel (Post-doc Research Fellow, OpenLab) discussed the positive outcomes of using VR to help older patients with mood and mobility issues.
+Dr. Fahad Alam (Anesthesiologist, Sunnybrook Health Sciences Centre) and Dr. Clyde Matava (Anesthesiologist, The Hospital for Sick Children) discussed how their VR tool helps patients acclimatize to the operating room, reducing post-surgical stress and its resultant co-morbidities.

 Michael Thibodeau (HoloLens & Mixed Reality Lead, Microsoft Canada) spoke about “Understanding how to leverage the spectrum of MR technologies in healthcare”.
 His presentations on the vital applications of mixed reality and virtual reality for improving training, education and patient outcomes can be viewed here.
-Mona Al-Rei (Research Associate, McMaster University) presented on “Automated 3D Brain Cancer Visualization” detailing how 3D modelling of the cancer tumor from a set of 2D Digital Imaging and Communications in Medicine (DICOM) images can provide a more direct and realistic visualization for the clinicians, improving the medical education, clinical diagnosis and treatment with cancer visualization, detection, and monitoring.
+Mona Al-Rei (Research Associate, McMaster University) also presented findings on “Automated 3D Brain Cancer Visualization” detailing how 3D modelling of the cancer tumor from a set of 2D Digital Imaging and Communications in Medicine (DICOM) images can provide a more direct and realistic visualization for the clinicians, improving the medical education, clinical diagnosis and treatment with cancer visualization, detection, and monitoring.

-Attendees took a break from listening by interacting with the exhibitors in the Experience Showcase, featuring some very cool AR/VR products as well as useful apps and demos from the digital health innovators at Novari, Gevity, Morneau Schepell, MEMOTEXT, CloudDX, iamsick, Mediseen, OPTT, ActiveSTAK, Deloitte, and INVIVO.
+Conference attendees interacted with exhibitors in the Experience Showcase featuring some very cool AR/VR products as well as useful apps and demos from digital health innovators at Novari, Gevity, Morneau Schepell, MEMOTEXT, CloudDX, iamsick, Mediseen, OPTT, ActiveSTAK, Deloitte, and INVIVO.

 Digital Health Canada (@DigiHealthCA ) is an association that connects influential and diverse digital health professionals across industries through IT, advocating for the Canadian Digital Health industry.
 Read the highlights of last year’s conference here.